Neighborkid01/pr_diff_exmple/a.md

 This is a file with some text.
 This is the second line.
+This is now line number 3
-This is the third line.
+This is the 4th line.